lab1092/blender-manual_ja/manual/lighting/lamps/sun/sky_and_atmosphere.rst

 +                                                                                      |                                                                                 +
 +   Horizon Brightness: 1.04.                                                          |   Horizon Brightness: 1.13.                                                     +
 +--------------------------------------------------------------------------------------+---------------------------------------------------------------------------------+
-+Variations in :guilabel:`Horizon Brightness` parameter, all other settings to default.                                                                                  +
++Variations in *Horizon Brightness* parameter, all other settings to default.                                                                                            +
 +--------------------------------------------------------------------------------------+---------------------------------------------------------------------------------+